thrift-labs/thrift-fmt-vscode/README.md

 ## Features

 1. keeping the comments
-2. align the tail comment of struct / enum
+2. align the tail comment of struct/enum
+3. align the field's assgin part in struct/enum/union/exception
-3. patch the miss field ( list_sep or required)
+4. patch the miss field (list_sep or required)

 ## Requirements